lendradev/lendradev/README.md

 # Hello There! 👋

-<b>I'm Lendra</b> - I'm a software developer, web designer, and freelancer based in Indonesia.
+<b>I'm Lendra</b>, a software developer, web designer, and freelancer based in Indonesia.
 I'm interested in building things that live on the internet.
 Currently, I'm focused on building accessible, inclusive products and web experiences.

 ## 👨‍💻 Skills